weilix88/buildsimhub_ruby_api/README.md

 [![MIT licensed](https://img.shields.io/badge/license-MIT-blue.svg)](./LICENSE.txt)
 [![Twitter Follow](https://img.shields.io/twitter/follow/sendgrid.svg?style=social&label=Follow)](https://twitter.com/buildsimhub)

-**This library allows you to quickly and easily use the BuildSimHub Web API v1 via Python.**
+**This library allows you to quickly and easily use the BuildSimHub Web API v1 via Ruby.**
 This library represents the beginning of the Cloud Simulation function on BuildSimHub.
 Please browse the rest of this README for further detail.
 We appreciate your continued support, thank you!